 Please check below for upcoming events or consider joining FWAG East for discounted invitations and regular updates from us.

-Andrew will be talking about his farming system and the issues that arise including no-till on heavy ground in wet years, which cover crops to use and the complex issues of companion cropping and intercropping.
+Andrew will talk about the issues that arise including which cover crops to use, and the practicalities of companion cropping and intercropping.

 FWAG East: Update on Countryside Stewardship and the new Environmental Land Management Scheme – vision for the future.

 Affinity Water: Promotion of the Cover Crop Pilot Project which will offer funding and support to farmers who are interested in growing cover crops.

 FWAG East: Results from the Hertfordshire cover crop demonstration trials.

 Thames Water: Reflection on the 2019 metaldehyde season in the Lee catchment and sub-catchments and looking forward to future catchment initiatives.